sachagd/converters/README.txt

 -  mp42mp3 convert mutiple mp4 file into multiple mp3 files (each mp4 file create mutiple mp3 file on its own, one for each audio track)

--  pdf(s)2pdf merge multiple pdf file into a single pdf fike
+-  pdf(s)2pdf merge multiple pdf file into a single pdf file

 After cloning the git, execute this command before using any converter in the main diretory of the git :